Plasmarl: Sport in Plasmarl

-Plasmarl is also home to Landore Bowls Stadium.
-Plasmarl is close to the Swansea.com Stadium, which is used by Swansea City A.F.C. and Ospreys.
+Plasmarl is also home to Swansea Indoor Bowls.
+Plasmarl is close to the Swansea.com Stadium, which is the home ground to EFL Championship club Swansea City A.F.C.

 Cwm Level Park

 Cwm Level Park is a near-by park between Plasmarl and neighbouring areas Brynhyfryd and Landore.

-The park is the official ground for the Association Football Club Cwmfelin Press A.F.C.
-The park also has a playplace where young children can play.
-Several benches are also located around the park providing a view of the park and the on-looking road.
-The park is also less than half a mile in distance from the major sports ground, the Liberty Stadium.
+The park is the official ground for the association football clubs Cwmfelin Press and Cwm Albion.
+The park also has a playground where young children can play.

+Several benches are also located around the park, providing a view of the park and the on-looking road.
+The park is also less than half a mile in distance from the major sports ground, the Swansea.com Stadium.

 Llewelyn Park

-Llewelyn Park lies just north of Plasmarl.
-Llewelyn Park is located on land donated by John Dillwyn Llewelyn to the city along with money to develop the park in 1874.
+Llewelyn Park lies just north of Plasmarl, on land donated by John Dillwyn Llewelyn to the city along with money to develop the park in 1874.

 Racing

-The A4067 (parallel to Neath road) is frequently used for illegal street racing.
+The A4067 (parallel to Neath Road) is frequently used for illegal street racing.
 The cars and motorcycles meet at the nearby football field to organise events.
 Motorbike races are more common in the area and generally take place throughout the day, whereas cars commonly race at night with reduced traffic.
 The spot is popular due to it being central in a stretch of three dual carriageways which allows for easy escape in the case of a police chase.

 A fatal crash took place in June 2008.